 In this example, we will check the database connection in Laravel.
-Before starting create a new Laravel application and start your database services like XAMPP or WAMPP and change database credentials in .env file.
+Before starting to create a new Laravel application start your database services like XAMPP or WAMPP and change database credentials in the .env file.

 Here, we will check database is connected and get an active database name using DB helper.
-For checking database exists or not in laravel then you can use DB PDO method.
+To check database exists or not in Laravel then you can use the DB PDO method.

 Check Database Connection In Laravel

-In this method, we will check whether our application is connected to the database or not.
-If connected then we will print name of the database.
+In this method, we will check whether our application connects to the database.
+If it connects, we will print the database name.

-Let's take an example to check Laravel application is connected or not:
+Let’s take an example to see whether the Laravel application connects to the database or not:

 <?php